 - Ferry: Must-choice for water tours

-- Sightseeing Bus: Cheap, quicker than pedicab
+- Sightseeing Bus: Cheap, quicker than a pedicab

-With China Travel: This will solve your problems, like not knowing Chinese, finding the bus or train station, going to a wrong station or town, and waiting.
+With China Travel: This will solve your problems, like not knowing Chinese, finding the bus or train station, going to the wrong station or town, and waiting.
 Our English-speaking guide and experienced driver will make your trip easy and fun, and serve your party only.

 1. Economic Hotels